Yellowstone Hidden Gems: Exploring Away from the Spotlight

 Hayden Valley

-For gorgeous scenery and plentiful wildlife viewing opportunities, explore the Hayden Valley.
+For gorgeous scenery and wildlife viewing opportunities, explore the Hayden Valley.
 Hayden Valley might not be as famous as Lamar Valley.
 However, you can still spot elk, bison, bears, and wolves in its beautiful meadows.

 Until the end of May, accessing Hayden Valley from Canyon Village is easier than getting to Lamar Valley.